 Subpanel Coverage Area

-Accounting for appliances varies by the types of rooms you're supplying power to.
+Calculating appliance loads varies by the types of rooms you're supplying power to.
 For example, if the subpanel will supply a remodeled kitchen, you'll need to account for a minimum of two small appliance circuits, at 1,500 watts each.
-Another category of appliances are those "fastened in place," such as a dishwasher, water heater, food disposer or attic fan.
+Another category of appliances are those "fastened in place," such as a dishwasher, water heater, garbage disposal, or attic fan.

 Once all appliance wattages are totaled, multiply by 1 if there are fewer than four fixed appliances; multiply by 0.75 if there are four or more appliances.
 This does not include the small appliance circuits, which are circuits feeding receptacles for plugging in portable appliances.